phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

         </td>
     </tr>

-As we seen before using product.id is the same as in PHP as doing: :code:`$product->id`, we made the same with product.name and so on.
-Other fields are rendered differently, for instance, let's focus in product.productTypes.name.
-To understand this part, we have to check the model Products (app/models/Products.php):
+As we seen before using :code:`product.id` is the same as in PHP as doing: :code:`$product->id`, we made the same with :code:`product.name` and so on.
+Other fields are rendered differently, for instance, let's focus in :code:`product.productTypes.name`.
+To understand this part, we have to check the Products model (app/models/Products.php):

 .. code-block:: php